Jeavon/umbraco7-imagecropper/Docs/ImageResizer.md

 Preview url format: `{mainimageurl}?crop=({x1},{y1},{x2},{y2})&width={cropwidth}&quality={compression}&cache=no`

-Parameters for `GetImageResizerUrl` method
+`GetImageResizerUrl` extension method
 ===========

+To use the extension method add `@using ImageCropper.ImageResizer` at the top of your view

+Parameters:

 - width
 - height
 - quality
-- mode,
+- mode
 - anchor
 - imageCropperAlias
 - imageCropperCropId